mshatsky1/congenial-octo-waddle/README.md

 - Install dev dependencies (currently none) and run `pytest`.
 - Set `PYTHONPATH=src` if you do not install the package first.
+- Run `pytest -q` for a terse test report when iterating quickly.

 ## Features